 Can you think of a better way to see holiday lights than being pulled on a 30-minute horse-drawn sleigh ride while sipping on hot chocolate?
 We couldn’t either!
 You’ll see over 40,000 lights as the sled winds in their winter wonderland.

-Winter Wonder Forest (Edmonton)
+Winter Wonder Forest (Gibbons)